-Goldfish and Cheerios are the only food allowed in the classrooms on Sunday mornings.
-Water is the only drink allowed in the classrooms, and we do not allow children to carry their own sippy cups with juice, milk, etc. We do NOT feed toddlers or infants food from home; however, bottles will be given for babies as instructed by parents.
+Goldfish and Cheerios are the only food allowed in the classrooms on Sunday mornings; however, children with severe allergies may bring their own snack.
+Water is the only drink allowed in the classrooms, and we do not allow children to carry their own sippy cups with juice, milk, etc. Children who bring cups can store them on the shelves in the classroom.
+We do not feed toddlers or infants food from home unless given special permission by staff; however, room temperature bottles will be given for babies as instructed by parents.
+We do heat up bottles, as doing so incorrectly could harm the babies.